varshakrishnakumar/AE-353-Design-Project-3/docs/source/classes.rst

 reset
 **********************
-Resets orientation (yaw, pitch, roll), angular velocity to 0, and the scope noise to 0.1.
+Resets spacecraft orientation (yaw, pitch, roll), angular velocity to 0, and the scope noise to 0.1.